aws-samples/eks-workshop-developers/website/docs/containers/python/integration-ecr.md

 ```

 ## Conclusion
-Through this guide, we've achieved seamless integration of Docker images with Docker Compose by uploading them to Amazon ECR.
+Through this lab, we've achieved seamless integration of Docker images with Docker Compose by uploading them to Amazon ECR.
 This approach has increased the portability of our FastAPI application and PostgreSQL database, allowing any Docker-equipped environment to pull images, create containers, and run the application with minimal fuss.